alvarogarcia7/blog_source/source/_posts/draft_logging-is-a-feature.md

 Strategies for dealing with this:

  * functional logger: no shared state
+   * can only log information available in this scope: parameters, attributes, static information
  * stateful logger: information is added to the threadContext and logged whenever necessary
+   * can log information in this scope plus any of the previous invokings.
+   * the problem is precisely sharing state: you have to control all the possible parents to know where this data comes from
  * mixed: mix and match the best of both worlds.
+   * The problem with the shared state can be solved if no data is overwritten and any information is stored in a map where the key is the fully qualified (FQ) method name